ryangjchandler/orbit/README.md

 > 🚨 Changing the name of a model will prevent Orbit from finding any existing records in the old folder.
 If you wish to change the name of the folder, overwrite the `public static function getOrbitalName` method on your model class and return the old name instead.

+Any time you call `Model::create()`, `Model::update` or `Model::delete`, Orbit will intercept those calls and forward to the necessary driver method.
+The driver is then responsible for performing the necessary file system calls.

 ## Drivers

 Orbit is a driver-based package, making it very easy to change the storage format of your data.